ypwong22/ILAMB/README.rst

 ILAMB 2.5 Release with Soil Moisture Diagnostics
 =================

-This branch adds a ConfSoilMoisture routine that enables users to plot the same diagnostics as the single-level variables as well as correlation maps and trends for soil moisture across multiple soil layers.
+This fork adds a ConfSoilMoisture routine that enables users to plot the same diagnostics as the single-level variables as well as correlation maps and trends for soil moisture across multiple soil layers.